beliar91/graphql_connector/README.md

 Status](https://travis-ci.org/Garllon/graphql_connector.svg?branch=master)](https://travis-ci.org/Garllon/graphql_connector)

 An easy connector to call your `graphql` server.
-Currently there is no schema check in the code, but i will add this.
+Currently there is no schema check in the code, but I will add this.

 ## Installation